Hungry Happenings

 Whats a party without cheesecake?!
 Get festive this Easter and make these Naturally Colored Orange Cheesecake Carrots!
 Watch out, the Easter bunny may be stealing all of this delicious dessert!

-• Just before serving, cut cheesecake into 12 slices.
+• Just before serving, cut the cheesecake into 12 slices.
 Arrange cheesecake either on dessert plates or on serving dishes.

 • Poke three of the green carrot tops into each slice of cheesecake, making sure you don't poke them through the sides of your slices.